Fijishi-Enterprises/BenthicIMG-Analyser/docs/alpha_production_server.rst

 - Single-transaction must be no, because we have MyISAM tables.
 This means that backups could be inconsistent, but the alternative is to read-lock the tables during backup, which is bad for site availability.

+You can invoke the backup manually as a test: ``sudo automysqlbackup``

+Check ``/etc/cron.daily`` to ensure it contains an ``automysqlbackup`` executable.

+Open the root-cronjob file: ``sudo crontab -e``.
+Add a line with the command ``automysqlbackup``.
+Example of running at 4 AM every day: ``0 4 * * * automysqlbackup``

-Check ``/etc/cron.daily`` to see if it contains an ``automysqlbackup`` executable.
-If so, you should be good to go; the backups should run daily, and during that daily run, the weekly/monthly config rules should be respected as well.
+Now you should be good to go; the backups should run daily, and during that daily run, the weekly/monthly config rules should be respected as well.

-- You can check ``/etc/crontab`` to see what time of the day it runs.

-- You can also invoke the backup manually: ``automysqlbackup``

 Python